neo4j/neo4j-go-driver/README.md

 Tests **require** the latest [Testkit 4.3](https://github.com/neo4j-drivers/testkit/tree/4.3), Python3 and Docker.

-Testkit is needed to be cloned and configured to run against the Go Driver.
-Use the following steps to configure Testkit.
+Testkit needs to be cloned and configured to run against the Go Driver.
+Use the following steps to configure it.

 1. Clone the Testkit repository